-Then we can reshape thess matrices by screening them into a flatten vector, which is usually very large.
+Then we can reshape these matrices by screening them into a flatten vector, which is usually very large.
 Now we convert an image into a vector.
 For example, here the matrix 255 is the value converted here.
 This is the corresponding of the value in the matrix and the vector.
 Then now we have converted the input into a vector.
 When we consider how to converse output into a vector, the output of the function on the model should be choose a class of the image like weather is a human, a cat, a tiger, or none of above.
 And we convert a decision of what the class of on the model output with the vector of four dimensions where this dimension is related to a class.

-For example, the value in the second dimension, 0.9 is shows the probability that all the likelihood that the model thing, the image is about a cat.
+For example, the value in the second dimension, 0.9 shows the probability that all the likelihood that the model thing, the image is about a cat.
 We have converted image into a vector and converted output into a vector, then we introduce the f function here.